axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-04-28-The-Common-Denominator-of-Progressive-Organizations.markdown

 <h3>Common Denominator: Owner-Boss</h3>
 <p>
 In a recent Corporate Rebels post, Joost Minaar identifies <a href="https://corporate-rebels.com/progressive-organizational-structures/?mc_cid=0df9a3a5c7&mc_eid=eb36a9b4c1">ten progressive organizational structures</a>.
-Except one, the rest : an owner-boss.
+Except for one, the rest one thing in common: an owner-boss.
 </p>
 <table>
   <tr>